mgietzmann/Coppermind/Classes/Data Analysis in Community Ecology/Projects/Class Project.md

 - The largest challenge is just going to be how many different species there are even after the filtering and determining useful methods for removing outliers and the like programmatically as I won't be able to comb through each and every species on its own.

 And we've got a draft!

+Next steps are to edit everything I've got there and then add a section explaining why this isn't actually a massive project... but I've got something I could submit if I suddenly got ill or something :)